Alfresco/alfresco-content-app/docs/getting-started.md

 You can store any information in the application configuration file, and access it at runtime by using the `AppConfigService` service provided by ADF.

 <p class="tip">
-Please refer to the <a href="https://github.com/Alfresco/alfresco-ng2-components/blob/master/docs/core/app-config.service.md" target="_blank">AppConfigService</a> documentation to get more details on Application Configuration features and API available.
+Please refer to the <a href="https://github.com/Alfresco/alfresco-ng2-components/blob/master/docs/core/app-config.service.md" target="_blank">AppConfigService</a> documentation to get more details on Application Configuration features and API's available.
 </p>

 ## Navigation